LeapRnD/Migrannotate/README.md

 ## Warning

-This project has only been tested with [PostgreSQL](https://www.postgresql.org/); it will most likely not work with other databases.
+Though this project is based on [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity), it has been developed and tested exclusively with [PostgreSQL](https://www.postgresql.org/).
+It will not work with other databases at this time.
 Pull requests welcome!

 ## Usage